pkozelka/gitsite-maven-plugin/src/site/markdown/usage.md

 </plugin>
 ```

-Not you can deploy the site:
+Now you can deploy the site:

 ```
 mvn site-deploy